-- Accuracy-based LCSs can distinguish over-general from accurate rules [38]. - There are theoretical analyses that support the theory that, for binary representation, LCSs such as XCS will evolve a rule set with maximally-general and highly accurate rules if certain conditions are met [9], [39], [40].
+• There are theoretical analyses that support the theory that, for binary representation, LCSs such as XCS will evolve a rule set with maximally-general and highly accurate rules if certain conditions are met [9], [39], [40].
 Although similar analyses in the continuous space are lacking, the positive conclusions extracted for the binary representation promote the use of Michigan-style LCSs.

 Moreover, we have designed our system to solve classification tasks.
 For this purpose, our system is inspired by UCS, one of the most significant LCSs for supervised learning.
-In the following section we introduce the system, which is addressed as Fuzzy-UCS.
+In Section III we introduce the system, which is addressed as Fuzzy-UCS.